minime89-maker/minime89-maker/README.md

 - 🔭 I’m currently working on PROJECTS 📝

-- 🌱 I’m currently learning React 🧭
+- 🌱 I’m currently learning everything 🧭

 - ❓ Ask me about anything related to JavaScript or CSS